solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS student guide - Migrate and modernize case for Linux and OSS DB to Azure.md

 <!-- /TOC -->

-# Migrate and modernize case for Linux and OSS DB to Azure whiteboard design session student guide
+# Building the business migration case with Linux and OSS DB to Azure whiteboard design session student guide

 ## Abstract and learning objectives